adamzr2000/SLAM-with-Turtlebot-2-and-RealSense-D435i/README.md

   -turtlebot_navigation

-In these packages, additional files for the RealSense d435i model have been included.
+These packages contains additional files for the RealSense d435i model.
 In addition, the "3dsensor.launch" file has been modified so that the depth image can be correctly converted into a laser using the depthimage_to_laserscan package.